Last updated: May 30, 2023

 How Is Marital Property Divided in Tennessee during a Divorce?

-In Tennessee, marital property is generally divided equitably between the parties.
-This does not mean that each party will receive an equal share but rather that the court will consider several factors to reach a fair result.
+In Tennessee, marital property is divided equitably between the parties during a divorce.
+This does not mean that each party will receive an equal share.
+Instead, the court will consider several factors to reach a fair decision.

 These factors include the length of the marriage, each party's income, marital misconduct, whether one party supported the other, and any marital fault.

-If the parties can reach an agreement concerning separate property division between themselves, their agreement can be presented to the court and will usually be approved as long as it is fair.
+Suppose the parties can reach an agreement concerning separation property division between themselves.
+In that case, their agreement can be presented to the court and will usually be approved as long as it is fair.

 Checking files and pointing at document

-Here are some steps you can take to protect yourself:
+Here are some additional steps you can take to protect yourself:

 1. Ensure the LLC is set up as a marital or separate property entity

-2. Ensure that marital or separate assets are not commingled
+2. Ensure that marital or individual assets are not commingled

 3. Make sure you have an agreement for marital support in case of divorce